-- 1. Review the current knowledge related to metabolic and cardiorespiratory responses and adaptations to exercise - Understand these responses under normal physiological conditions as well as under environmental and physiological changes that occur with chronic disease(s) including heart, respiratory, metabolic, and cancer. - 3.
-Gain additional knowledge and understanding of how these principles change across the lifespan, from children and adolescents, and finally in older adults. - 4.
-Understand the role of the clinical exercise physiologist in treatment of these conditions and the physiological adaptations that occur with proper exercise training. - 5.
-Know the clinical considerations associated with exercise testing and training in individuals with chronic conditions. - 6.
-Be able to examine case studies and apply the knowledge learned to real patients.
+- 1. Brief review of current knowledge regarding acute responses and adaptations to exercise - 2.
+Understand these responses under normal physiological conditions as well as under environmental and physiological changes that occur with chronic disease(s) including cardiovascular, respiratory, metabolic, and cancer. - 3.
+Gain additional in-depth knowledge and understanding of how these principles change across the lifespan, from children and adolescents, and finally in older adults.
+Mechanisms for pathophysiology of select conditions will be emphasized in detail. - 4.
+Understand the role of the clinical exercise physiologist in treatment of these conditions and the physiological adaptations that occur with proper exercise training to prevent and manage disease. - 5.
+Brief introduction to the clinical considerations associated with exercise testing and training in individuals with chronic conditions (advanced content knowledge in Clinical II Spring).

-This course will use a lecture-based format with reviews, case studies, discussions, and exams to ensure comprehension and synthesis of material.
+This course will use a lecture-based format with reviews, advanced discussions, and exams to ensure comprehension and synthesis of material.
 Students are required to assume partial responsibility for learning material through reviewing PowerPoint lectures, notes, and recommended peer reviewed readings, and attending live class.
-Part of the course will be asynchronous posted content combined with live interactive review of material and application.
+Part of the course will be asynchronous posted content (i.e., readings) combined with live interactive review of material and application.

-LIVE IN-PERSON: Will occur on Tuesday evenings.
-These will be for lectures, group work, case studies, questions, and general conversation.
+LIVE IN-PERSON: Will occur on Wednesday evenings.
+These will be for lectures and "board work", group review work (not group projects ©), questions, and general conversation related to clinical exercise physiology.
 You should come prepared to illustrate as well as learn concepts utilizing figures and graphics.
-Some weeks will be more structured activities/lectures and some weeks will be open for discussion and questions about posted lecture content.
+Some weeks will be more structured activities/lectures, and some weeks will be open for discussion and questions about posted lecture content.
+Engaging in structured and unstructured scientific dialogue is encouraged.